-Epirus is a geographical and historical region in southeastern Europe, shared between Greece amd Albania.
+Epirus is a region in southeastern Europe, shared between Greece amd Albania.
 It lies between the Pindus Mountains and the Ionian Sea, stretching from the Bay of Vlorë in the north to the Ambracian Gulf in the south.
 It is currently divided between the periphery of Epirus in northwestern Greece and the counties in southern Albania.
 The largest city in Epirus is Ioannina, seat of the periphery of Epirus.

 Epirus is largely made up of the Pindus Mountains, a series of parallel limestone ridges that are a continuation of the Dinaric Alps.
 The Pindus mountains form the spine of mainland Greece and separate Epirus from Macedonia and Thessaly to the east.
 The ridges of the Pindus are parallel to the sea and generally steep.
 Altitude increases as one moves east, away from the coast, reaching a maximum of 2637m at Mount Smolikas, the highest point in Epirus.
 Most of Epirus lies on the windward side of the Pindus, and the prevailing winds from the Ionian Sea make the region the rainiest in mainland Greece.

 Significant lowlands are to be found only near the coast, in the southwest near Arta and Preveza, in the Acheron plain, and between Igoumenitsa and Sagiada, and also near Saranda.
 The Zagori area is a scenic upland plateau surrounded by mountain on all sides.